Associative Learning: Learning from association or relating several things

 2. Operant or instrumental conditioning

 This type of associative learning has many similarities with the previous one, like the existence of similar procedures of generalization, discrimination, and extinction.
-However, in operant conditioning, the individual is less passive than in the classic conditioning and his responses are not automatic.
+However, in operant conditioning, the individual is less passive than in the classical conditioning and his responses are not automatic.
 It is that the consequences of a person’s behavior produce changes in their learning, favoring the repetition of their actions or ceasing to occur.
 Skinner was an influential behavioral psychologist who continued to work on the ideas of Pavlov and Watson.
 He created the famous Skinner boxes, which were used to experiment with rats.
 A small dose of food was offered to these animals each time they hit a bar.
 At first, the rats pressed the bar out of curiosity or casually.
 However, when they realized that whenever they acted like that they were rewarded, they began to perform this act voluntarily.
 If you want to know more you can watch the following video.

 Reinforcement and punishment